Catherine Greathead1

 #3146, b.
 12 March 1870, d.
 November 1949

-Relationship=5th great-grandson of Thomas Greathead.
+5th great-grandson of Thomas Greathead

-- Appears on charts:
+Appears on charts:

-- Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

 Thomas Henry Greathead

-Thomas Henry was given as the next of kin living at 73 High Street, Kingston in 1923 when his son Lyndon Henry visited his sister Stella Yearwood.5 Thomas and Alice sailed from Bridgetown, Barbados on the Lady Hawkins arriving in Boston, Massachusetts on 25 May 1936.6 He died in November 1949 in Barbados, West Indies, aged 79.1
+Thomas Henry was given as the next of kin living at 73 High Street, Kingston in 1923 when his son Lyndon Henry visited his sister Stella Yearwood.5 Thomas and Alice sailed from Bridgetown, Barbados on the Lady Hawkins arriving in Boston, Massachusetts on 25 May 1936.6 Thomas died in November 1949 in Barbados, West Indies, aged 79.1

 Children of Thomas Henry Greathead and Alice Louisa Thalia Gainfort